g-farrow/boto3_batch_utils/advanced-usage/limits.md

 Each time a new payload is submitted, its byte size is checked.
 If the payload fits within the overall maximum limit for a batch for this service, it is added to the batch.
 If it would cause the batch to exceed the limit, the existing batch is flushed - i.e. broadcast to the AWS Service.
-The newly submitted is then added to a new, empty batch.
+The newly submitted payload is then added to a new, empty batch.